horeaporutiu/blog2/content/post/bluemix-hello-nodejs.md

 title = "Run Node.js server with Bluemix"

 +++
 Let's learn how to build that Node.js web-server using Bluemix!
+If you prefer video tutorials, please watch <a href="https://www.youtube.com/watch?v=enTQkCb8vlU&t=4s">my video</a> on this topic.
 Before we start, you will need to do a few things.

 <hr>
 <h4 id="setup">Initial Setup</h4>